keu/docs/software/support.md

 2. Email [support@astronomer.io](mailto:support@astronomer.io)
 3. Leave a voicemail on +1 (831) 777-2768

-## Astronomer's Support Portal
+## Astronomer's support portal

-On Astronomer's Support Portal, you can do two things:
+On Astronomer's support portal, you can do two things:

-1. Submit a Request (Ticket)
+1. Submit a request (ticket)
-2. Check your Existing Requests
+2. Check your existing requests

-### Create an Account
+### Create an account

 To submit a request to Astronomer Support, first create an account on our [Support Portal](https://support.astronomer.io).